-An online tool for New York State residents where they can check eligibility for multiple human services benefit programs and apply online for the Supplemental Nutrition Assistance Program (SNAP) and the Home Energy Assistance Program (HEAP).
+An online tool for New York State residents where they can check eligibility for multiple human services benefit programs and apply online for the Supplemental Nutrition Assistance Program (SNAP), the Home Energy Assistance Program (HEAP) and Temporary Assistance.

 OTDA Home Resources for Working Families

 A listing of Local Departments of Social Services by County

 A web application that provides an easy-to-use starting point for first-time users of social programs.
 After answering some questions, the user is provided with a ranked list of potential services to help them decide if the service is right for them and provides information about how to apply.